ganeti/p2v-transfer/README.rst

       --sysconfdir=/etc &&
     make install-target"

-Once the package is installed, edit the file ``/etc/ganeti/instance-p2v-target/p2v-target.conf`` to uncomment the ``EXTRA_PKGS`` value that is appropriate to the hypervisor you are using on this cluster.

 The actual path that ganeti will search for operating system definitions can be determined easily in ganeti 2.4.3 by running ``gnt-cluster info`` and looking for the OS search path.
 In earlier versions, it can be found